asva16/Satellite-based-Poverty-Estimation/README.md

 ![image](https://user-images.githubusercontent.com/48485276/197675251-62ee9031-4691-4da0-b304-d386ab854864.png)
 As for accuracy, the dropout model, augment model, and base model gave us almost a convergence result.
 Looking at the graph, the augment model is still the best one.

+We expected that the data generated from augment model are good predictors to estimate household expenditure.

 ### Regression
 #### Modeling
 Using the relu activation function caused some variables to be zero.
 Since all observations in these variables had zero value, we need to remove them because we can't use them by using step_nzv() function.
 SVR, XGBoost, LightGBM, and RF parameters are tuned using tune race anova.
 Tune race anova is faster than grid search and random search.
 These four models were regressed with 5-repeated 10-folds cross-validation and 7 different data.
 The results are as follows:
 ![image](https://user-images.githubusercontent.com/48485276/197677603-ddd87ea4-4bf9-4f77-9f65-6f1f6c6d6201.png)
 ![image](https://user-images.githubusercontent.com/48485276/197678084-b5383906-5acb-4652-b7f8-e14dda372d0c.png)
 The combination of SVM and batchnorm data gave us the lowest RMSE, while the combination of Random Forest and L1L2 data gave us the highest R-squared.
 The combination of Random Forest and L1L2 were also the best overall model (highest R-squared and 4th lowest RMSE).

 ![image](https://user-images.githubusercontent.com/48485276/197679673-8bb6a486-9f4d-418c-98d5-6bd59cac9568.png)